 “Who took it?
 Just point.”

 The shape of Hakeem’s voice was a bullet that ricocheted off the wall and whistled it’s way toward us, stopping in mid-flight, pointing at us with a threatening twist.
-Our hearts were fists banging against the trap doors of our chests.
+Our hearts thumped against the trap doors of our chests.
 I didn’t know who did it, but who ever it was, I knew I was standing close to him.

 “What you scared of?”
 Levell’s brother asked him.

-Hakeem’s light brown eyes stabbed us.
+Hakeem’s light brown eyes gripped us.
 He turned to the daylight filled exit and started strolling towards it with his hands in his pockets.

-Levell’s chain found its way back into his locker the following morning.
+Levell’s chain found its way back into his locker the following class period.

 “I know who put it back.
 They got scared.
 I heard Hakeem be packing.
 That nigga crazy.
 He got shot in the ass.
 And it ain’t like the movies.
-You get shot you’d be crying like a bitch,” Jacob said.
+You get shot you crying like a bitch,” Jacob said.

 “Wait, what happened to their mother?